Boeing (BA)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

+While Boeing posted positive free cash flow this quarter, the broader story hasn’t been so clean.
 Boeing’s demanding reinvestments have drained its resources over the last five years, putting it in a pinch and limiting its ability to return capital to investors.
-Its free cash flow margin averaged negative 8.8%, meaning it lit $8.76 of cash on fire for every $100 in revenue.
+Its free cash flow margin averaged negative 5.2%, meaning it lit $5.23 of cash on fire for every $100 in revenue.

-Taking a step back, an encouraging sign is that Boeing’s margin expanded by 14.8 percentage points during that time.
-We have no doubt shareholders would like to continue seeing its cash conversion rise.
+Taking a step back, an encouraging sign is that Boeing’s margin expanded by 6.7 percentage points during that time.
+Despite its improvement and recent free cash flow generation, we’d like to see more quarters of positive cash flow before recommending the stock.

 Boeing Trailing 12-Month Free Cash Flow Margin